gracetxgao/stockmaster/README.md

 of programming, I'm interested in implementing this project because I want to explore how to perform statistical analysis with Java to include information such as the number of each species, the amount relative to other animals, and average life span.

+## User Stories

+* Users can add animals to the total animals displayed on screen
+* Users can create new species of animals
+* Users can view lists of animal species
+* Users can view animal counts of each species
+* Users can view statistics of specific species
+* Users can cause a mass extinction and remove all animals